Lose Belly Fat Overnight: Discover 15 Powerful Tips for a Flatter Stomach by Morning

 11. Have an Early, Nutritious Dinner

 After a day of exercise and weight loss, you’ll want to eat protein for recovery.
-For dinner, it’s optimal to incorporate some lean protein such as chicken breast, turkey breast, salmon, tuna, or plant-based protein, paired with wholesome carbs.
+For dinner, it’s optimal to incorporate some lean protein such as chicken breast, turkey breast, salmon, tuna, or plant-based protein, all of which complement a tuna diet well when paired with wholesome carbs.

 These foods include whole-grain pasta, brown bread, brown rice, oats, etc.